The Faru Philosophy

 At Faru, we take a wholistic approach to athletic development.
 Our process reflects the unique demands of mountain sports with a focus on the special adaptations that lead to success in the harsh and often high-altitude venues in which these events take place.

-When it comes to racing, we also know that all the training in the world cannot make up for poor planning and pacing.
-We work closely with you to develop race-day plans to help control the variables and maximize your performance at your most important events.
-After all, when you do well, it feels like a win for us too and we want to ensure that the hard work you put into each block gets you to the finish line—and as fast as possible.
+When it comes to racing, we also know that great training cannot make up for poor race planning and pacing.
+We work closely with our athletes to develop race-day plans to help control variables, mitigate risks, and maximize performance.
+After all, when you do well, it feels like a win for us too!

 We also believe that training has to be fun in order to be sustainable.
 It is important to us that the time you spent training is not only productive, but also personally fulfilling and motivating.
-We work with our athletes to balance structured time and workouts with both rest and unstructured training (read: adventures, friends, socializing, and soul-searching) so that you can continue to grow as a person while you progress as an athlete over the medium and long term without the burnout that often comes from single-dimensional and event-focused training cycles.
+We work with our athletes to balance structured time and workouts with both rest and unstructured training (read: adventures, friends, socializing, and soul-searching) so that athletes continue to grow as humans, while progressing as athletes without the burnout that can often come from single-dimensional and event-focused training plans.